-At Lean Startup Conference this past November, Kara DeFrias moderated a panel with Marina Martin, Vivian Graubard, Eduardo Ortiz, and Tiffani Ashley Bell on what the private sector can learn from government.
+During a recent Lean Startup Conference, Kara DeFrias moderated a panel with Marina Martin, Vivian Graubard, Eduardo Ortiz, and Tiffani Ashley Bell on what the private sector can learn from government.

-Even though most entrepreneurs may never work directly with a government agency, Kara DeFrias, a former Presidential Innovation Fellow in the Obama White House and her panel offered the biggest takeaways an entrepreneur can glean from government that could apply to any number of business settings, from corporate environments to the startup space.
+Most entrepreneurs may never work directly with a government agency, but for a select few, insights on how to manage that relationship are invaluable.
+Kara DeFrias, a former Presidential Innovation Fellow in the Obama White House, and her panel, offered big takeaways for entrepreneurs to glean how government agencies function.
+These lessons could apply to any number of business settings, from corporate environments to the startup space, and especially to federal and state personnel who want to work in smarter ways.

 Vivian, co-founder of the Presidential Innovation Fellows (PIFs) who served in the Obama White House, said her group realized that they had to put aside their desire to go in and fix every problem in favor of first identifying the strengths and weaknesses of the team, and find the right people to fill any gaps.